How to Roast Prime Rib Like a Boss

 Assuming you have carefully followed the proper protocol for prepping and roasting your prime rib, as in you’ve let it rest appropriately and it’s now easy to handle, it’s time to start carving!
 If not, then go back to the step that says, ‘let me rest!’

 Resting is very nearly more critical than NOT overcooking it, because it allows the juices to be reabsorbed back into the meat.
 Remember when we said ‘family revolt?’
 Dodge this catastrophe as well and let that meat have its time so you can be the hero of the holiday (for once)!
 Now grab an F.N.
-Sharp Chef Knife and check out our tips for how to carve that prime rib!
+Sharp Chef Knife for carving and those steak knives for serving and check out our tips for how to carve that prime rib!